radarroark/xitdb-java/README.md

 ```

 It is possible to read the database from multiple threads without locks, even while writes are happening.
 This is a big benefit of immutable databases.
 However, each thread needs to use its own file handle and Database object.
 You can do this by creating a ThreadLocal.
 See [the multithreading test](https://github.com/radarroark/xitdb-java/blob/d7cf0869cf0f66eca823051dfbdec0ab5e5a09cb/src/test/java/io/github/radarroark/xitdb/DatabaseTest.java#L201) for an example of this.
 Keep in mind that writes still need to come from a single thread.

+There is a buffered version of java's `RandomAccessFile` in this project called `RandomAccessBufferedFile`.
+It works by using an in-memory buffer to make writes much faster.
+See [the test](https://github.com/radarroark/xitdb-java/blob/e8623cef3fbc3a161b17fc32b7e23e5fbe0c136e/src/test/java/io/github/radarroark/xitdb/DatabaseTest.java#L36) for an example.